Quick brainstorm of what you can furnish the AI automatically or as a tool to call.

 |

-Decide if 300 tokens, always, cached, is cheaper than a tool call that repeats the entire billed input context in another call.
+Decide if 300 tokens, always, cached, is cheaper than a tool call that repeats the entire billed input context in another call and adds latency.

 Do note that OpenAI is actively trying to break your API application by injecting their own date into their system message that is not aware of the user locale.